 For more information on child safety, see www.cecv.catholic.edu.au/Our-Schools/Child-Safety.

-Our schools have positive relationships policies, as well as student wellbeing and behaviour management plans and protocols.
-These documents outline expectations and responsibilities that promote mutual care, acceptance, courtesy and respect.
+Our schools have policies regarding positive relationships, student wellbeing and behaviour management.
+These may include positive behaviour plans and protocols.
+The documents outline expectations and responsibilities that promote mutual care, acceptance, inclusion, courtesy and respect.

 Our schools also have policies and strategies for preventing and/or responding to bullying behaviours and serious offences.
-These policies and strategies are based on government requirements and on the Pastoral Care policy of the Catholic Education Office of your diocese.
+These policies and strategies are based on government requirements and the pastoral care policy of the Catholic education office in each diocese.

 Our school communities have access to a wide range of student wellbeing support in areas which include:

-If your child has high medical needs and is enrolled in a Catholic primary school in Victoria, s/he may be eligible for a service provided in partnership with the Royal Children’s Hospital (RCH).
-The RCH Home and Community Care Service is available to schools upon request through Catholic Education Melbourne.
+If your child has high medical needs, for which school staff require specialised training, and is enrolled in a Catholic primary school in Victoria, they may be eligible for a service provided in partnership with the Royal Children’s Hospital (RCH).
+Schools are able to apply for the RCH Schoolcare Program through Melbourne Archdiocese Catholic Schools (MACS).

 Anaphylaxis is a severe allergic reaction which requires life-saving medication.
 A severe allergic reaction usually occurs within 20 minutes of exposure and can rapidly become life-threatening.
 Anaphylaxis must be treated as a medical emergency, requiring immediate treatment and urgent medical attention.

 Each of our schools has an Anaphylaxis Management Policy which includes the training of relevant staff.
-A medically approved individual Anaphylaxis Management Plan is developed for each student at risk and you are required to provide this plan and your child’s EpiPen® to the school.
+A medically approved individual Anaphylaxis Management Plan is required for each student at risk, and parents are required to provide this plan and their child’s EpiPen® to the school.

 In cases of emergency or ill health, the school will immediately contact you so you can collect your child or approve the appropriate medical attention.
 It is important to ensure that your contact details are up to date.